 A great way to start a new year/decade is to take a step closer to your writing goals.
 And the best way to be a good writer is to…well it’s to write. second best way (that we know of) is to make new connections/writer friends!

-We all met up through various CP match-up posts like the one hosted by the amazing Susan Dennard.
-So you can imagine we love critique partner match ups on blogs.
-Our last CP Match up had a lot of people in the comment with their amazing projects!
-And we hope to continue paying it forward by providing a fresh forum for people to seek out CPs.
+We all met up through various Critique Partner (CP) match-up posts like the one hosted by the amazing Susan Dennard.
+So we love blog-hosted critique partner match ups.
+Our CP Match up in 2018 and our CP Match up in 2019 had a lot of people in the comment with their amazing projects!
+And we hope to continue paying it forward by providing a fresh forum in 2020 for people to seek out CPs.

 Okay, onto the match up!